-- (3) Computer Software Documentation Technical data, including computer listings and printouts, in humanreadable form which (1) documents the design or details of computer software, (11) explains the capabilities of the software, or (111) provides operating instructions for using the software to obtain desired results from a - (4) Unlimited Rights means rights to use, duplicate, or disclose technical data or computer software in whole or in part, in any manner and for any purpose whatsoever, and to have or permit others to do so. - (5) Limited Rights means rights to use, duplicate, or disclose technical data, in whole or in part, by or for the Government, with the express limitation that such technical data shall not, without the written permission of the party furnishing such technical data be (a) released or disclosed in whole or in part outside the Government, (b) used in whole or in part by the Government for manufacture, or in the tase of computer software commentation, for preparing the same or similar computer software, or (c) used by a party other than the Government, except for emergency repairs or release to a foreign government as the interest of the United States may consider States may require. - (6) Restricted Rights apply only to computer software and include, as a minimum, the right to: (1) use computer software with the computer (or if inoperative, a backup) for which it was acquired at any Government computer software with the computer (or if inoperative, a backup) for which it was acquired at any Government installation; (ii) copy computer programs for safekeeping (archives) or backup purposes; (iii) modify computer software or combine it with other software, subject to continuation of the existing restricted rights provisions.
+(4) Unlimited Rights means rights to use, duplicate, or disclose technical data or computer software in whole or in part, in any manner and for any purpose whatsoever, and to have or permit others to do so.

+(5) Limited Rights means rights to use, duplicate, or disclose technical data, in whole or in part, by or for the Government, with the express limitation that such technical data shall not, without the written permission of the party furnishing such technical data be (a) released or disclosed in whole or in part outside the Government, (b) used in whole or in part by the Government for manufacture, or in the case of computer software documentation, for preparing the same or similar computer software, or (c) used by a party other than the Government, except for emergency repairs or release to a foreign government as the interest of the United States may require.

+(6) Restricted Rights apply only to computer software and include, as a minimum, the right to: (i) use computer software with the computer (or if inoperative, a backup) for which it was acquired at any Government installation; (ii) copy computer programs for safekeeping (archives) or backup purposes; (iii) modify computer software or combine it with other software, subject to continuation of the existing restricted rights provisions.